pjz/esp32-icharger-bridge/components/icharger/README.md

 All sensors are optional.

-The available numeric sensors are
+The available numeric sensors are:
 - 'channel'
-- 'mode'
+- 'charging_mode'
 - 'timestamp'
 - 'cycle_count'
 - 'step_id'